Who Must Register for UC Purposes

-How Does an Employer Register for a UC Tax Account?
+How to Register for a UC Tax Account

 The Online Business Registration Interview guides users through the process of registering an enterprise with the Pennsylvania Departments of Labor & Industry, Revenue, and State.
 It is designed for users who are unfamiliar with Pennsylvania taxes, services, and business registration requirements.